Articles | Volume 17, issue 11

 Short summary

-Several publications have reported that total column ozone (TCO) may oscillate during solar eclipses while other researchers have not seen evidence of such fluctuations.
+Several publications have reported that total column ozone (TCO) may oscillate during solar eclipses, whereas other researchers have not seen evidence of such fluctuations.
 Here, we try to resolve these contradictions by measuring variations in TCO during three solar eclipses.
 In all instances, the variability in TCO was within natural variability.
-We conclude that solar eclipses do not lead to measurable variations in TCO, drawing into question reports of much larger changes reported in the past.
+We conclude that solar eclipses do not lead to measurable variations in TCO, drawing into question reports of much larger changes found in the past.

 Laura Muntjewerf, Richard Bintanja, Thomas Reerink, and Karin van der Wiel